sogartar/quirks/README.md

 Should be best used with high armor penetration weapons where you are hopping to one-shot targets or to at least cripple then even through heavy armor.
 It is well coupled with Refund Fatigue/AP.
 Note that Fast Adaptation would only stack half its bonus.
 It sucks at finishing off opponents.
+* **Glass Cannon** - Permanently increase damage delt by 25%, but increase damage taken by 50%.
 * **Plunge** - Unlocks the Plunge skill.
 With Each tile of distance since activating Plunge, the next melee attack will do 15% more damage.